Air strikes hit rebel-held northwest Syria, nine killed

-Jets believed to be Syrian or Russian on Wednesday struck a main rebel-held city in northwest Syria, killing at least nine civilians, in stepped up strikes on the last rebel bastion in northwest Syria, residents and rescuers said, Reuters reports.
+Jets believed to be Syrian or Russian on Wednesday struck a main rebel-held city in northwest Syria, killing at least nine civilians, in stepped-up strikes on the last rebel bastion in that part of the country, residents and rescuers said, Reuters reports.

 The air strikes hit Maarat al-Numan, from which tens of thousands of people have fled in the last two weeks fearing an imminent assault by advancing Russian-backed Syrian troops.

 Residents said heavy air strikes hit other villages and towns in Idlib province.
-A strike hit a market in the city of Saraqeb, causing injuries and extensive damage to a main residential area.
+One hit a market in the city of Saraqeb, causing injuries and extensive damage to a main residential area.

+Syrian President Bashar al-Assad’s forces, backed by Russian air power, have been waging an offensive in the Idlib region, the last remaining rebel-held territory in Syria’s war.
+Much of the region is controlled by jihadists linked to the former Nusra Front, which was linked to al Qaeda.

+Russian and Turkish forces in northern Syria – allies of opposing sides in the civil war but partners in a ceasefire agreement – have been brought closer than ever to direct contact on the ground as the Syrian government presses ahead with its months-long campaign.

+Turkish President Tayyip Erdogan talked to US President Donald Trump on the phone late on Wednesday and discussed the latest developments in Syria.
+The two leaders decided to continue cooperation to protect civilians in Syria’s Idlib region, Turkey’s state-owned Anadolu news agency said.

-Earlier air strikes hit rebel positions near a Turkish military post in Sher Maghar village at the edge of Hama and Idlib provinces, where the army has waged a fierce offensive against rebels, according to activists and a senior Turkish security source.
+Earlier air strikes hit rebel positions near a Turkish military post in Sher Maghar village at the edge of Hama and Idlib provinces, where the army has attacked rebels, according to activists and a senior Turkish security source.

 There were heavy clashes between Syrian government forces and fighters about 500 metres (yards) from the Turkish observation post, the Turkish source told Reuters, adding Turkish soldiers were not affected.

-Putin and Turkish President Tayyip Erdogan held talks in Moscow after Syrian army troops encircled another Turkish military post in the town of Morek earlier this month.
+Putin and Erdogan held talks in Moscow after Syrian army troops encircled another Turkish military post in the town of Morek earlier this month.

 A senior opposition official in touch with the Turkish military said Russian special forces had taken up positions around the Morek outpost to prevent any possible flare-up in the event the Syrian army attacks.